Spectrum Analysis

 Anisotropy ratios

-The coefficients A2 and A4 of a particle - γ angular distribution are derived from two measurements, where at minimum two γ detectors are used, both placed at two different but opposite angles.
+The coefficients A2 and A4 and η of a particle - γ angular distribution can be derived from an anisotropy ratio, the angular distribution measured at two angles.
+The anisotropy ratio is measured with a minimum of two γ detectors, both placed once at two different but opposite angles.
 From double ratios of the peak rates a ratio of the intensity at the two angle positions independent of detector efficiency and time for each measurement is derived.
-The peak intensities are assumed to be stored in a specific order (det1-high, det1-low, det2-high, det2-low).
+For the calculation, the peak intensities are assumed to be stored in a specific order (det1-high, det1-low, det2-high, det2-low), where high and low refers to the detector angle for which the intensity is higher or lower.
 In the Options menu is a widget to select all needed parameters.
-Returned are A2, A4 and the logarithmic slope used to calculate precession angles from effect ratios (rat).

 anis